IBM/online_order_processing_during_pandemics/README.md

 ### 4. Add the Credentials to the Application

-- Open the `watson-assistant-credentials.json` file and add the Watson Assistant `apikey`, `url` and the `assistant-id` in the placeholders and finally save the file.
+- Open the `watson-assistant-credentials.json` file and add the Watson Assistant `apikey`, `url` and the `assistant-id` from step # 2 in the placeholders and finally save the file.

 ```json
 {